...

 4. Age & Saliva Composition: Older dogs produce more plaque because their metabolism slows down, and changes in saliva composition make their mouths more prone to bacterial buildup.

-Symptoms of Plaque & Tartar in Dogs
+Symptoms of Plaque and Tartar in Dogs

 • Yellow or brown buildup on teeth

-• Slightly bad breath
+• Mild bad breath

-Moderate Signs:
+Moderate Signs

-• Red or inflamed gums
+• Red or swollen gums

-• Increased bad breath
+• Increased odor

-• Difficulty chewing
+• Sensitivity when chewing

 • Bleeding gums